Epaulet Ladybird Rhyzobius chrysomeloides

 Indistinct dark and light markings

-Braunton Burrows, Devon
+Braunton Burrows, North Devon

 The same individual as above, showing hint of the epaulet stripes and tramlines, as well as pale grey wing case tips